-Doctor-patient privilege has been a long-standing legal concept and in some states serves as a law protecting medical record privacy.
+Doctor-patient privilege has been a long-standing legal concept and in most states, serves as a law protecting medical record privacy.

-Medical records contain the medical history of a patient to allow health professionals to more easily provide care based on current symptoms and past medical information.
+Medical records contain the medical history of a patient to allow health professionals to more easily provide care based on their medical history.

 It’s a central repository for documented information from professionals/providers on a patient’s care and can be used to aid in the future planning of the patient’s care.

-Traditional records can include notes about admission, progress notes, operative notes, pre-operative and post-operative notes, postpartum notes, delivery notes, and notes about the patient’s discharge from the facility.
+Traditional records can include notes about admissions, progress notes, operative notes, postpartum notes, delivery notes, and notes about the patient’s discharge from the facility.

-Personal records combine the features above and portability allowing patients to take their records and share them with other health providers and systems but keeping their patients safe from medical identity theft.
+Personal records combine these features and portability allowing patients to take their records and share them with other health providers and systems but keeping their patients safe from medical identity theft.

 Along with the medical history of the patient, medical records are also used to identify patients.
 These records, along with any that are electronically stored, contain the patient’s proper identification.
 Additional information included in the record will depend upon the individual person’s medical history.